A one-way ANOVA test for functional data with graphical interpretation: Graphical functional ANOVA

 \subsection{One-way graphical functional ANOVA test}

-The proposed methods are performed in three steps.
+The proposed tests are performed in three steps.
 First the test vector is chosen.
 Second $s$ permutations are applied to the raw functions (or on the rescaled functions in the case of unequal variance) and the chosen test vector is computed for each permutation.
-Third the combined rank envelope test is applied to the set of $s$ test vectors.
-The following theorem specifies the graphical interpretation of our proposed tests and claims the exactness of the graphical method which is given up to the level of ties between the extreme rank lengths.
+Third the {global} rank envelope test is applied to the set of $s$ test vectors.
+The following theorem specifies the graphical interpretation of our proposed tests and claims the exactness of the graphical method.